 Join a select cohort of fellows to study the cardinal, civic, and theological virtues of the Western tradition.

-As part of The Good Counselor Project, fellows will also join one of Napa Legal’s 12 Working Groups, where they are afforded the opportunity to contribute to Napa Legal’s growing library of nonprofit resources and work directly with spiritual entrepreneurs to empower evangelization.
+As part of The Good Counselor Project, fellows will also be automatically enrolled in one of Napa Legal’s 12 Working Groups, where they are afforded the opportunity to contribute to Napa Legal’s growing library of nonprofit resources and work directly with spiritual entrepreneurs to empower evangelization.
 The average Working Group term is 2 years, during which fellows are asked to complete 3 points of engagement.
 To learn more about engagement, please visit Napa Legal's Working Group page.

 Napa Legal is now accepting applications for its inaugural cohort of The Good Counselor Project.